robinboncoeur/Art/docs/writing/Writing.md

 Her mouth slipped to one side as she studied the road ahead.

-"Wanting to isn't always enough."
+"Wanting to doesn't always make the best choices."

 "I know."

 "Do you?"

-I did not answer that, because I was not entirely sure I did.
+I could not answer her.

+Not truthfully.

 Thankfully, we didn't have far to go.

 The new Wardrobe building was two storeys, with a large carpark and windows that still looked too clean to belong to us.
 Across the road was a seaside park with stainless-steel barbies, gazebos, and concrete footpaths.
-The sun had decided to have a sleep-in behind clouds, but the air did not feel cold.
-After the stuffy heat of Thailand, it felt almost kind.
+The sun had decided to have a sleep-in behind clouds, but the air did not feel particularly chilly.
+After the stuffy heat of Thailand, it felt almost reassuring.

 I got out carefully.
+Celeste waited, her face expressionless.

-Celeste waited without offering her arm, which somehow made it worse, and better.
-Then I followed her to the front door.
+I followed her to the front door.

 It was already unlocked.

 Mara was switching on the steam press and lights as we entered.
 Her eyebrows rose slightly when she saw me.
-Then she glanced at Celeste.
+Then she glanced at Celeste, who shrugged.

-Celeste shrugged.

 "She insisted."

-Mara looked at me for a moment, then pointed at the old MacBook beside my chair.
+Mara looked at me for a moment, then pointed at an old MacBook laptop on the table beside my chair.

 "That's the ledger now.
-Lisa wanted everyone to be able to see her work, even from home."

-I swallowed.

-"Full disclosure."

-"She's good."

-"I know."
+It's online."

+I swallowed and settled slowly in the chair.

 Behind us, the door creaked open.
-Sarah and Mum did not notice me at first, but headed straight towards the tearoom, chattering about the price of the wool bolts arriving later that morning.
+Sarah and Mum did not notice me at first, but headed straight towards the tearoom, chattering about the wool bolts arriving later that morning.

 Then Mum stopped.

-She stared at me, her mouth open.
+She stared at me, her mouth falling open.

 I heard Celeste sigh.

 "Charlotte insisted, Lauren."

-Mum's lips pressed together.
-She shook her head, but there was no anger in it.
-Not quite.
+Mum's lips pressed together and she shook her head slowly.

 "Same Charlotte as ever, aren't you?" she said softly.
 "Indispensable."

 "Mum."

-"We're doing a half-day today, Lauren," Celeste said.
-"Shorter, if it comes to that."
+"We're doing a half-day, Lauren," Celeste said, "with the option to cut it short if need be."

 Sarah looked from Celeste to Mum, then to me.

-She said nothing.

-Which was worse, somehow.
-Sarah had always been much too good at seeing the thing I was trying not to show.

----
-Once in...
-Emily totally flies:
----

-Sarah looked from Celeste to Mum, then to me.

-She said nothing.

-Which was worse, somehow.
-Sarah had always been much too good at seeing the thing I was trying not to show.
+And said nothing, which was a worry — Sarah had always been good at picking up on anything I was trying to keep to myself.

-Before anyone could add to the judgement already gathering around me, the front door opened again and Lisa came in carrying a canvas satchel, a travel mug, and the expression of someone who had arrived prepared to be useful.
+The front door opened again.
+Lisa came in carrying a canvas satchel, a travel mug, and her usual expression of someone who was grateful to be there.

 She stopped when she saw me.

-For half a second, her whole face lit.
+In half a second, her whole face lit.

-Then she remembered herself.

-"Charlotte."

-"Lisa."
+"Hi Charlotte."

+"Hi Lisa."

 Her eyes flicked to Celeste, then Mum, then Mara, as if checking how much enthusiasm was medically permitted.

-"You're back."
+"Are you back?"

-"Half back," Celeste said.
+"Trial run, half day today," Celeste said.

 Lisa nodded solemnly.

-"Half back.
+"Half day.
 Right.
-I can work with half back."
+It's great to see you!"

-Despite myself, I smiled.
+I smiled.

 She crossed to the old MacBook and opened it, turning the screen towards me before she sat down.

-"I didn't change your categories," she said quickly.
-"I mean, not properly change them.
-I added tabs.
-Sort of.
-For remote access.
-And a notes column, because Mara kept telling me things while walking away, which is not a filing system."
+"I didn't change any of your categories," she said quickly.
+"I mean, not properly.
+I sort of added a few tabs.
+And we have WiFi now, for remote access."
+She scrolled.
+"Oh, and there's a 'notes' column, because Mara kept telling me things while walking away, things that kept falling through the cracks."

-Mara, who had been adjusting the steam press, did not look round.
+Mara, who had been getting her Pfaff ready, did not look round.

-"It is if people listen."
+"It would help if people listened."

-"It is if people have four hands and a gift for prophecy," Lisa said.
+"It would *work* if people have four hands and a gift for prophecy," Lisa said.

 Mum gave a small laugh.
-Sarah leaned against the tearoom doorway with her arms folded, watching me far too carefully.
+Sarah leaned against the tearoom doorway with her arms folded, still watching me far too carefully.

-I looked at the screen.
+I sat motionless, looking at the screen.

-There it was.
-The ledger.

-Not the old ledger exactly.
-It had grown.
-There were columns I had not made, tabs I had not named, and a colour system that was either genius or witchcraft.
-Lisa had added a supplier sheet, a alterations queue, a delivery-risk column, and a tiny note beside several orders that said things like, Ask Mara before cutting, and Charlotte would know why.
+The ledger was still my ledger.
+But at the same time, it wasn't — it had grown.
+There were new columns, tabs I had not named, and a clever colour system designed by someone with a sense for triage.
+Lisa had added a supplier sheet, an alterations queue, a delivery-risk column, and a short note beside several orders that said things like: 'ssk Mara before reordering' and 'check with Charlotte on this'.

 I stared at that one for longer than I meant to.

 Lisa’s voice softened.

-"I didn't delete you."
+"I hope the changes make sense."

 The room went a little too quiet.

-I swallowed.

-"I can see that."

-"I mean, I couldn't.
+"They're awesome, Lisa," I said.
+"Only thing I don't like about them is that I didn't think of them first."

+Lisa's eyes went wide at first but eased when I smiled.

+"Oh.
+Oh-oh good."
+I could almost feel the relief in her voice.
+"I mean, I actually *couldn't*, could I?
 Even if I wanted to.
-Half the system only makes sense because you made it while thinking like you."
+The system *is* your design.
+It works the way it does for that reason."
 She tucked a strand of hair behind her ear.
-"I just made it so the rest of us could follow the trail without standing on your chair and shouting for help."
+"Anything I added was just so the rest of us could follow the trail without standing on your chair and shouting for help."

-My throat tightened in the most inconvenient way.

-Celeste, mercifully, picked up her keys from the counter and set them down again for no reason at all.
+The room felt warmer.
+I could feel Celeste's eyes on me.
+I nodded, still studying the screen.

+"The changes are definitely very useful, Lisa," I said.

 "Well," Mara said.
-"That sounds dangerously like praise.
-Everyone recover."
+"That sounds dangerously like praise."

 The door opened again before I had to answer.

-Lucy came in wearing the men's coat.
+Lucy came in wearing the men's kit.

-Not carrying it.

-Wearing it.
+With a swagger to match.

-Full costume.
-Breeches, shirt, waistcoat, coat, stockings, buckled shoes, and the most ridiculous swagger I had ever seen on a human being who was still technically required to thread needles for a living.
-Her hair was tucked under a hat at an angle that suggested highway robbery, bad decisions, and possibly unpaid parking fines.
+She was in full costume — Breeches, shirt, waistcoat, coat, stockings and buckled shoes — with the most outrageous strut I had ever seen on a human being who was still technically required to thread needles for a living.
+Her hair was tucked under a hat worn at an angle suggesting stolen horses, ill-gotten gains, and possibly unpaid parking fines.

-Lisa made a noise that was half gasp, half squeak.
+Beside me, Lisa made a noise that was mostly gasp and a tiny squeak.

-Lucy stopped in the middle of the room and swept the hat from her head.
+Lucy stopped in the middle of the room and swept the hat from her head with a flourish.

 "Ladies."

 Sarah closed her eyes.

-"Oh, absolutely not."
+"The Faire's up the road, sir."

-Lisa clapped a hand over her mouth, but laughter escaped through her fingers.
+Lisa clapped a hand over her mouth, but a snort escaped through her fingers.

-Mara looked Lucy up and down.

-"The hem is pulling."
+Mara directed a look at Lucy's middle.

+"That waistcoat's button is about to fall off."

 Lucy's face fell.

-"That is not the first thing you're supposed to say."
+"That is not the proper way to greet an adventurer."

-"It is if the hem is pulling."
+"It is if the adventurer's button is about to make a leap for freedom."

-"I am a gentleman adventurer."
+"But I am a *gentleman* adventurer."

-"You're a junior in a badly stressed coat."
+"In that case, find your *gentleman's* button repair kit."

-Lisa lost the battle completely and bent over the ledger laughing.
+Lisa lost the battle completely and bent over the laptop laughing.

 Lucy turned to me, wounded.

 "Charlotte.
 Tell them."

 I looked at the coat.
 Then at Lucy.
-Then at the coat again.
+Then at the button, hanging by a thread.

-"It is pulling."

-"Betrayal."

-"But only because you're standing like that."
+"It's a good look, Lucy — it *totally* suits you."
+I gave the button a slight tug.
+"But it won't improve if you lose that button."

+"Et tu, Brutus?"

+"I mean you well, Caesar."

-Lucy immediately stood taller, shoulders back, chin lifted, one hand at her waist.
+Lucy threw her shoulders back, chin lifted, one hand at her waist.

-The coat settled.

-Mara made a small approving sound.

-"There."

-Lucy’s grin returned, bright as a match.

-I felt something in me ease that I had not known was clenched.
+The button sprang free.

+"Oops."

+Lucy’s bent over and picked up the button, then straightened with a grin, bright as a match.
+With an elegant shrug, she slipped out of her coat and into button repair mode.

+I glanced at Lisa: her gaze was fixed on Lucy, her eyes shining.

+Wardrobe had not changed, not really.

-Wardrobe had not waited for me.
+Nor had it waited for me.

 Of course it had not.
 Lucy had become a gentleman adventurer.
-Lisa had given the ledger tabs.
+Lisa had given the spreadsheet tabs.
 Mara had found three more things to disapprove of before breakfast.

-The world had not held itself still around the shape of my absence.
+The world had not put itself on pause around the shape of my absence.

 It had simply kept breathing.

-A faint grinding noise came from the far side of the room.

-Mara turned her head.

-The old Pfaff sat by the window, needle moving with a sound that made every woman in the building pause.
-Even Lisa, who knew less about machines than she did about spreadsheets, looked up.
+A faint grinding noise came from the far side of the room, where Mara sat at the Pfaff.
+Mara's brows narrowed as the needle moved with a sound that made every woman in the building pause.

 "That," Sarah said, "sounds expensive."

-Mara crossed to it and switched it off.
+Mara switched off the machine and looked at the window, her lips a line.

 "Sea air."

-"We've only been here five minutes," Lucy said.
+"We've been here all of a month," Lucy said.

-"Sea air is enthusiastic."
+"Sea air is enthusiastic.
+And my machine has needed a service for some time."

-I had already started to rise before I remembered I was not supposed to.
+I had already started to rise when my body reminded me I was not meant to.

-Celeste said my name.
+I heard my name.

-Not loudly.

-Just enough.

-I stopped with both hands on the arms of the chair.
+Celeste was eyeing me.

 Mara looked at me over the machine.

-"No."
+"This isn't an 'I-Fixit' job."

-"I could just look."
+"I just wanted to have a look."

 "You may look from there."

-"I can't diagnose a Pfaff from across the room."
+"I can't tell what's wrong from across the room."

-"Then it will have the dignity of remaining mysterious."
+"Then the Pfaff will have the dignity of remaining mysterious."

-"Mara."
+"Please, Mara."

 Her mouth flattened, but not unkindly.

 "You may listen.
-You may ask Sarah to turn the handwheel.
+You may ask me to do things, like turn the handwheel.
 You may tell us what you think.
-You may not kneel, lift, twist, crawl under the table, or perform resurrection."
+You may not kneel, lift, twist, crawl under tables, or attempt to resuscitate."

 "I wasn't going to crawl."

 Celeste made a small sound.

 I looked at her.
 She looked back.

 "Fine," I muttered.
 "I was considering crawling."

 Mum covered her mouth with her fingers.

-Sarah crossed to the machine, one eyebrow raised.

-"Orders?"
+"So," said Mara, "what would you like me to do, then?"

-I sat back carefully, annoyed by my own body and every woman who had noticed I owned one.
+I sat back carefully, annoyed by my body and by the fact that every woman in the room had noticed I owned one.

 "Turn the handwheel slowly."

-Sarah did.
+Mara did.

 The Pfaff clicked, resisted, then moved with a faint rasp beneath the plate.